An AI Agent That Learned

 Classification by Memory

-Hundreds of active client threads spanning 15 service categories — bureaucratic errands, vehicle work, insurance filings, repairs, deliveries.
+Hundreds of active client threads across 15 service categories.
 Categorization, pricing, and routing all sat in one person’s head.

 Knowledge Trapped in Text

-Nine years of pricing logic, escalation rules, and edge-case handling existed only as informal Hebrew chat — no database, no knowledge base, no way to onboard a new dispatcher.
+11 years of pricing logic, escalation rules, and edge-case handling existed only as informal Hebrew chat.
+No database, no knowledge base, no way to onboard a new dispatcher.

 LAYER 01